amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 )
 ```

+The example notebook has the full component definition.

 ### Sharing component specifications

 When the component is compiled, we can also indicate that a `yaml` component specification be generated.
 We did this via the optional  `output_component_file="tables_eval_component.yaml"` arg passed to the `@component` decorator.